 When you text to 988, you will be responded to by a group of Lifeline crisis centers that answer both chats and texts.
 The service will expand over the next few years to increase local and state level response.
 Once you are connected, a crisis counselor listens to you, works to understand how your problem is affecting you, provides support, and shares resources that may be helpful.
 Currently texting is available in English only.

 Yes, the Lifeline works.
-Numerous students have shown that most Lifeline callers are significantly more likely to feel less depressed, less suicidal, less overwhelmed, and more hopeful after speaking to a Lifeline crisis counselor.
+Numerous studies have shown that most Lifeline callers are significantly more likely to feel less depressed, less suicidal, less overwhelmed, and more hopeful after speaking to a Lifeline crisis counselor.

 Crisis Text Line